Our platform uses a detailed user rights management approach, allowing you to control who can see and do certain things on the platform.

 Team Leads

-'Normal' users
+'Normal' employees

 HRBPs - HR business partners